 - A one-paragraph description of the process or techniques used to create the work samples (not required for literary artists).

-Literary Artists: 10-15 pages of fiction, creative non-fiction, poetry, playwriting (original or adaptation), or a screenplay completed within the last three years.
+Literary Artists: Applicants will be required to submit 10-15 pages of fiction, creative non-fiction, poetry, playwriting (original or adaptation), or a screenplay completed within the last three years.
 If your submitted work sample is an excerpt from a longer work, you may include a one-page synopsis of the work as a whole.
 Published work must be submitted in typed manuscript rather than published form.
 The sample must be formatted using a 12-point font size and one inch margins on all sides of the page.

-Visual Artists: Six digital images that feature different work samples completed within the last three years.
+Visual Artists: Applicants will be required to submit six digital images that feature work completed within the last three years.
 The images should be saved in JPEG format at 72dpi, with no image wider than 1240 pixels.
-Each image should be numbered to correspond with the work sample listing.
-They should not be saved as part of a presentation program file (like PowerPoint).
+The work must have been completed within the last three years.
+Please submit the best quality images that you have available.

 Artist Minigrants are paid upon submission of the final report, along with proof of the expenses made on the project (receipts).

 For questions about the Minigrant program, or to determine if your project is eligible to receive funding, contact one of the following MAC Program Staff members, based on your artistic discipline:

 Performing Arts, Charlotte Smelser, 601.359.6037, firstname.lastname@example.org